Forge new ideas

 Forge: to form or make, especially by concentrated effort

-The Fulton Forge Student Research Expo is a public showcase of independent research performed by Fulton Schools undergraduate and graduate students.
+The Fulton Forge Student Research Expo is a public showcase of faculty-led research performed by Fulton Schools undergraduate and graduate students.

 Students who participate in our three primary research programs are invited to present their findings each semester at the Expo.